Published 9th January 2017

-I stayed at Camp A situated in Cha-am in the south east coast of Thailand; however there are also other camps available in different locations.
+I stayed at Camp A situated in Cha-am on the south-east coast of Thailand; however, there are also other camps available in different locations.
 Camp B is situated in the East of Thailand in Krasang; Camp C is in the very north of Thailand in Chiang Mai and Camp D in Bangkok.
 I had an absolutely incredible time at Camp A, but I met other volunteers who had been to the other camps and they said they had just as much fun.
 So I honestly believe employees at Camp Thailand HQ in that it doesn’t matter which camp you go to, you will have an amazing experience.

 The activities that we did throughout the month in Camp A included; Beach days, visiting the wildlife sanctuary, visiting temples such as a monkey temple as well as a monk house, days out at the water park, visiting nearby towns, market stalls, a hotel beach party, national parks, staying in the mountains, quad biking, viewing the sunrise and sunset, outdoor movie nights, bingo nights at camp… and not to forget the incredible experience of changing the lives of Thai children by teaching them English.